Taliban Imprisoning Women To Protect Them From Gender-based Violence: UN Report - UrduPoint

 These include Sudan, Burkina Faso, the Democratic Republic of the Congo (DRC) Myanmar, Haiti, Ethiopia, Yemen, Somalia, South Sudan and Bangladesh.

-A lack of resources means that “choices will need to be made” regarding several essential interventions including immunisation, Primary healthcare, treatment against severe acute malnutrition, and psychosocial support.
+A lack of resources means that “choices will need to be made” regarding several essential interventions including immunization, Primary healthcare, treatment against severe acute malnutrition, and psychosocial support.